2020–2023 Cricket World Cup Super League: Teams and qualification pathway

-For the World Cup, the hosts, and the top seven sides thereafter, will qualify automatically.
-The remaining five teams will play in a qualifying event—the 2023 Cricket World Cup Qualifier—along with five Associate sides, from which two sides will go through to the World Cup.
+For the World Cup, the hosts, and the top seven sides thereafter, were qualified automatically.
+The remaining five teams advanced to a qualifying event—the 2023 Cricket World Cup Qualifier—along with five Associate sides, from which two sides went through to the World Cup.

 The top twelve teams in this Super League remain in the Super League for the next World Cup cycle.
-The 13th ranked team in this Super League and the champions of the 2019–22 ICC Cricket World Cup League 2 will take part in World Cup Qualifier, where the better team will take the 13th spot in the next Super League while the team ranked lower will play in the next League 2.
+The 13th ranked team in this Super League and the champions of the 2019–22 ICC Cricket World Cup League 2 took part in World Cup Qualifier, where the better team placed the 13th spot in the next Super League while the team ranked lower qualified in the next League 2.